JonathanVengadasalam/AlphaZero-Artificial-Intelligence/neural_network_models/README.md

+The module `neural_network_models.py` need to install TensorFLow library, see the link : https://www.tensorflow.org/install/pip.

 # Neural Network Models
 The network models are inspired by the works of DeepMind.
 You can see the network architecture in their [paper](https://medium.com/applied-data-science/alphago-zero-explained-in-one-diagram-365f5abf67e0).